25 Mar The Care and Feeding of Free Range Kids

 The grit and grime and crud also inform our bodies of what is self and what is not.

-Experiencing life as it is, unprotected and raw is the way of free range parenting.
+Experiencing life as it is, unprotected and raw, is the way of free range parenting.
 Even though my kids are teens it’s woven into our lives.
 My daughter rides rescue horses and they are unpredictable.
 She has fallen off and landed in a puddle when one spooked.
-My son goes to Mexico with his youth group and tends to kids in an orphanage, lays bricks and goes to the dump to feed and deliver medical supplies to the people that live there.
-I’m pretty sure it’s’ filthy there.
+My son goes to Mexico with his youth group and tends to kids in an orphanage, lays bricks and goes to the dump to feed and deliver medical supplies to the people who live there.
+I’m pretty sure it’s filthy there.
 And my eldest teen is a member of the local Search and Rescue team.
 I gasped when she recounted the story of how she got to ride in the rescue helicopter!
 She was bright with pride and I was taken with her courage.

 Risks are real and so are rewards.

 A hyper sanitized, over protected child fears the world and keeps it at arm’s length.
 They grow into an adult who tries to avoid interaction with it and control all its variables and risks – an impossible task.
 Fear becomes the operating program.
 I’m in the trust camp.
 As the grow they trust themselves and do not expect others to be the barometer for assessing situations.
 Because they were trusted to experiment and learn.
 Trust that the scrape will create a scab and heal, that the flu moves through our bodies, that animals and people in our lives come and go.
 Noticing our emotions ebb and flow, and the learning experience of burning your hand when lighting a fire, are more important than their avoidance.
 It’s not pain free but free.
 And who doesn’t love freedom?